DerekCresswell/GameDesign11/4 Platformer/5 ParallaxEffect.md

 First off, what is parallax?\
 Well according to [Wikipedia](https://en.wikipedia.org/wiki/Parallax_scrolling) the parallax effect (in the article it's called parallax scrolling) is :

-> a technique in computer graphics where background images move past the camera more slowly than foreground images, creating an illusion of depth in a 2D scene and adding to the sense of immersion in the virtual experience.
+> A technique in computer graphics where background images move past the camera more slowly than foreground images, creating an illusion of depth in a 2D scene and adding to the sense of immersion in the virtual experience.

 To put it another way.
 We want to make our background look like it's actually far away.\
 The main way to achieve this is to make that background move slowly.\